kenzonobre/Evolutionary-fish/README.md

 ### Separation

-The separation rule states that an individual should avoid nearby neighbors when they are close.
+The separation rule states that an individual should avoid its neighbors when they are close.
 The following gif shows a school of fish that only has the separation behavior and the red area represents the avoidance range of the black fish.
 Observation : for this specific project, the avoidance range was developed to be small than the visual range of each fish.

 <p align = "center">